What Are the Major Mental Health Related Concerns in Persons With Down Syndrome?

 If My Child Has a New "Behavior Problem," Are There Some Medical Causes That We Should Rule Out First?

 This is a common question that many medical as well as mental health providers are asked by concerned parents.
-There are a number of baseline tests that need to be completed to rule our medical conditions that are often associated with children/adults with Down syndrome presenting with a "behavioral problem."
+There are a number of baseline tests that need to be completed to rule out medical conditions that are often associated with children/adults with Down syndrome presenting with a "behavioral problem."
 Among these we recommend considering the following conditions:

 - Thyroid function tests can be completed by the primary care provider or by a developmental and behavioral pediatrician or even a psychiatrist as part of an initial assessment.

-- Underlying contribution of constipation or bowel successful related difficulties need also to be ruled out by the primary care or developmental-behavioral pediatrician with interventions as may be necessary and referral to a nutritionist for counsel.
+- Underlying contribution of constipation or bowel related difficulties need also to be ruled out by the primary care or developmental-behavioral pediatrician with interventions as may be necessary and referral to a nutritionist for counsel.
 There is a great opportunity to use healthy diet as a tool to reinforce positive behaviors.